coolcut/2020.fruechtl.me/journal/all-the-likes.md

 ...
 ```

 Besides that, I imported the [node-fetch](https://www.npmjs.com/package/node-fetch) package to use the `fetch()` functionality, which is available inside of modern browsers, in a Node.js environment.
-With all of this, the part of getting the content from Pinboard was just some lines of JavaScript:
+With all of this, the part of getting the content from Pinboard was only some lines of JavaScript:

 ```js
 ...